 Specific Guidance

 The inspector(s) should confirm, through discussion with the FFD program manager and through review of available documentation, that the most up to date FFD policy statement is readily available to all individuals subject to the policy.
-For example, is the FFD policy statement available for review on a company website or posted on bulletin boards, and are individuals knowledgeable about how to obtain the policy statement?
-Also, if the FFD policy has been updated since the last inspection, confirm that subject individuals have been notified of the policy update.
+For example, is the FFD policy statement available for review on a company website or posted on bulletin boards, and are individuals knowledgeable about how to obtain the FFD policy statement?
+Also, if the FFD policy statement has been updated since the last inspection, confirm that subject individuals have been notified of the policy update.

 Verify that the licensee’s written FFD policy statement is consistent with rule requirements.
 (10 CFR 26.27(b) and 10 CFR 26.203(a))